Lucas2011wastaken/latex2svgAPI/README.md

 ## `"/superiorcache"`

-For debug only.
-Operate superiorcache by calling it.
+Operate superiorcache by calling it with query parameters, and access UID superiorcache by calling it with path parameters.

+### query parameters

 method: GET